 Yes.
 U.S. Navy veterans who developed mesothelioma from asbestos on frigates can file VA benefits claims to get monthly compensation, low-cost health care, and access to other helpful resources.

-Veterans typically receive nearly $4,000 a month in 2024 through VA benefits.
+Veterans typically receive over $4,000 a month in 2024 through VA benefits.
 They can also get treatment from top mesothelioma doctors who have partnered with the VA.

 We can help veterans file for or increase their VA benefits.
 Call (877) 450-8973 to learn more.